🎉Grand Opening: May 2026

 St Paul's Dental Team

 A broken tooth can be an unsettling experience.
 Whether it happens during a meal, while playing sport, or following an unexpected knock, the immediate concern is often the same: what should I do next?
+It is one of the most common reasons people search online for emergency dental care guidance, looking for reassurance and practical steps they can take before seeing a dentist.

 What Should You Do If You Break a Tooth?